maxmmitchell/mbta-subway-sim/README.md

 - Interactive Mode
 - Improving the model/simulation, lots of tuning to be done.
 - Manifest documents in out directories describing line changes
+- Allow for outages/subtraction to be only for a set time range (e.g., AM_PEAK only, or PM-MIDNIGHT, etc.)

 ## Gratitude
 Special thanks to Richard Townsend, my advisor.
 Liping Liu and Shan Jiang, for providing advice in a field which was new to me.